xhilmi/terraform/README.md

 # This is a repository terraform
-## Installing terraform on master vm
+- Install terraform on master vm linux ubuntu
-## Connecting terraform to google cloud using service accounts
+- Connect terraform to GCP using service accounts
-## Create some service on google cloud using terraform cli
+- Create some service on GCP with cli command